 - SAT or ACT scores that meet program requirements

 - Personal essays that describe a student's interest in chemical engineering

 - Letters of recommendation from teachers or mentors

 Students who know they want to pursue a degree in chemical engineering should take high school or community college classes in chemistry, biology, and advanced math to strengthen their application.

 The Importance of an Accredited Online Chemical Engineering Degree

-When choosing an online chemical engineering program, students should make sure their schools of choice are both institutionally and programmatically accredited.
-Schools that have earned institutional accreditation at the regional level have met national standards for educational quality that have been recognized by the U.S. Department of Education.
-Attending an accredited school is crucial for students who are hoping to apply for federal financial aid or who may want to transfer credits between institutions of higher education.
+When choosing an online chemical engineering program, students should make sure their schools of choice are regionally and programmatically accredited.
+An accredited institution has been evaluated to ensure it meets the national standards for educational quality, as recognized by the U.S. Department of Education.
+Furthermore, attending a regionally accredited school is crucial for students who want to apply for federal financial aid or transfer credits between institutions with similar levels of accreditation.

-In addition to regional accreditation, students should look for online degree programs that are accredited by the Accreditation Board for Engineering and Technology (ABET).
+In addition to regional accreditation, students should look for online programs that are accredited by the Accreditation Board for Engineering and Technology (ABET).
 ABET is the predominant accrediting body for engineering and technology degrees in the United States.
-Attending an ABET-accredited program helps to ensure that the engineering education offered meets the highest standards for quality and relevance.
-Many engineering employers look for ABET accreditation when hiring so attending such a program is beneficial to students' future professional pursuits.
+Enrolling in an ABET-accredited program helps ensure that students are receiving the highest quality of education in the chemical engineering field.

 Careers in Chemical Engineering